 The Coupon Plan is the basic meal plan for Residence students.
-Under this plan students are required to purchase a minimum of 1,344 coupons per semester at a cost of \$510.00.
+Under this plan students are required to purchase a minimum of 1427 coupons (8 books) per semester at a cost of \$535.00.
 Additional coupons can be purchased at a 28% reduction from the base plan.
+Unused coupons cannot be carried over from one semester to another.

-The coupons can be used at any food outlet at the University for food only during the following periods: from the first day of residence registration, September 4, to the final day of examinations in the first semester, December 18, and from the first day of classes in the second semester, January 7, to the final day of examinations in the second semester.
-In 1980-81 the Residence Diring Hall will offer an unlimited-seconds menu for all meals for a thirty-week period (September 5 to December 16 in the first semester, and January 7 to April 22 in the second semester).
+The coupons can be used at any food outlet at the University for food only during the following periods: from the first day of residence registration to the final day of examinations in the first semester and from the first day of classes in the second semester to the final day of examinations in the second semester.
+In 1980-81 the Residence Dining Hall will offer an unlimited-seconds menu for all meals for a thirty-week period.
 An à-la-carte service will also be offered at lunch in this dining hall during the thirty-week period and at other periods during the academic year.
 Coupon costs for meals on an unlimited-seconds basis are as follows:

-Breakfast: 6 coupons Lunch: 9 coupons Dinner: 12 coupons
+Breakfast 7 coupons

+Lunch 10 coupons

+Dinner 14 coupons